The $CROW token

 On-chain stats (launch burn program)

-$CROW bought (all launches) On-chain indexer not connected yet
+$CROW bought (all launches) Waiting for data

 Price